THE SPIRIT OF WALLACE

 Sir William Wallace : Guardian of the Realm

-In late 1297, William Wallace was knighted and proclaimed Guardian of the
+In late 1297, William Wallace was knighted and proclaimed Guardian of the Realm

 along with Andrew de Moray.
 Soon, however, de Moray was dead and Wallace